adamci/guides/gmail-transfer-guide-mac.md

 Press `7` and the enter key, and a prompt will appear in your browser.
 Enter your credentials and press `Allow`.
-Then you should see a confirmation screen, which says `The authentication flow has completed.`
+Then you should see a confirmation screen which says `The authentication flow has completed.`.

 Looking back at the terminal, the backup process should have begun
 ```